magicdawn/esbuild-node-builtin/README.md

 - this package & rollup-plugin-polyfill-node, other exports from util will not be included.
 - esbuild-plugin-polyfill-node will include entire [util.js](https://unpkg.com/browse/util@0.12.5/util.js)

+## Why depends on rollup

+this package depends on rollup-plugin-polyfill-node, and use it's internal bundled polyfills. the rollup dep is useless, just prevent error report.

 ## Changelog

 [CHANGELOG.md](CHANGELOG.md)